 How Much Does an Online Engineering Degree Cost?

 The annual cost of tuition for an online engineering degree can range between $7,440 to $24,750.
 With those price tags in mind, the full cost of a bachelor’s degree in engineering obtained over four years can span between $29,760 to over $100,000.

 Completing your engineering degree online can often be less expensive, however, than pursuing your degree in a more traditional on-campus setting.
-A fully-online curriculum means students can bypass the cost of living on-campus, or the costs for commuting from home to your college or university.
+A fully online curriculum means students can bypass the cost of living on-campus or the costs of commuting from home to your college or university.